SoftUni-Internal/interactive-content/EN/01-Internet-Explained/03-Sending-And-Receiving-Information.md

 As shown above, both packets travel through a number of intermediate network nodes before reaching their final destination.

-These nodes are typically networking devices, such as routers, firewalls, switches, etc.

 This process relies on routing tables - they are a list of the routes to a particular network destination.

+The nodes are typically networking devices, such as routers, firewalls, switches, etc.

+Finally, Computer 2 **receives** the packet and **processes** the payload, according to the header information.

 [/slide]